DataBiosphere/terra-scientific-pipelines-service/smoke-test/README.md

 * `teaspoons.dsde-dev.broadinstitute.org`
 * `teaspoons.dsde-dev.broadinstitute.org:443`

-The protocol can also be added if you desire, however, most Sam instance can and should use HTTPS and this is the default if no protocol is specified:
+The protocol can also be added if you desire, however, most Teaspoons instances can and should use HTTPS and this is the default if no protocol is specified:

 * `https://teaspoons.dsde-dev.broadinstitute.org`